 Can whole-grain foods lower blood pressure?

-- Aiding in weight control, since whole-grain foods can make you feel full longer
+- Helping manage weight, since whole-grain foods can make you feel full longer

-- Increasing your intake of potassium, which is linked to lower blood pressure
+- Increasing potassium level, which is linked to lower blood pressure

 The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.

-According to the Dietary Guidelines for Americans, as part of an overall healthy diet, adults should eat at least 85 grams of whole-grain foods a day — that's about 3 ounces, or the equivalent of three slices of whole-wheat bread.
+According to the Dietary Guidelines for Americans, adults should eat about 3 ounces of whole grains a day, or the equivalent of three slices of whole-wheat bread.